 Slice onions 1/4" thick.
 Cook onions stirring occasionally over low heat in melted butter (with sugar if using) until golden, about 30-45 minutes.

-Add wine, beef broth, bay leaf, thyme and black pepper.
+Add wine, beef broth, bay leaf, thyme, black pepper and worcestershire.
 Bring to a boil, reduce heat and simmer for 1 hour.
 Remove bay leaf and thyme and discard.

 Meanwhile, slice bread and brush with olive oil.
 Broil 2 minutes per side or until golden.